davxiao/davidxiao-web/content/post/bgp-protocol-in-5-minutes/index.md

 In June 1989, the first version of a new routing protocol, known as the Border Gateway Protocol, was formalized.

 BGP operates on OSI Layer 4, in other words, it understands IP address.

-BGP is designed to exchange routing and reachability information between AS on the Internet.
-But it can also be used on private networks.
-A dedicated line between on-prem data center and a public cloud service provider (in AWS, it's called [DirectConnect](https://aws.amazon.com/directconnect/faqs/)) can take advantage of BGP routing as well.
+BGP is primarily designed to exchange routing and reachability information between AS on the Internet but can be used on private networks as well.

+For example, a dedicated line between on-prem data center and a public cloud service provider (e.g. it's called [DirectConnect](https://aws.amazon.com/directconnect/faqs/) in AWS) can take advantage of BGP routing as well.

+There are a range of ASNs that is reserved for private ASN.
+See [here](https://www.arin.net/resources/guide/asn/).

 {{< figure src="bgp-routing.png" title="BGP Route Propagation between Neighboring Domains<br>*credits:* [Ziv Leyes](https://www.imperva.com/blog/author/ziv/)" >}}